MrSpaghatti/micro/README.md

 ## Introduction

 Welcome to the `Micro` project!
-This repository contains code and resources for developing and experimenting with microcontrollers using the C programming language.
+This repository contains code for my text editor.
+This project's purpose was initially to help me learn C, but it's slowly expanded into an attempt at a fully riced text editor for myself.

 ## Features

 - Simple and efficient code written in C
-- Designed for low-cost microcontroller projects
 - Easy to understand and modify

 ## Installation